UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 I have often faced issues compiling Qt for Raspberry Pis in the past.
 With every update to the software and hardware, the instructions that were written for an older version seem to become slightly broken with the new version.
 When compiling the source directly on the Pi, it can take a long time to realise an issue even occured, due to the slower CPU.

-After a failed attempt trying to compile natively on the Raspberry Pi, I decided to focus on getting a cross compiler to work.
+After a failed attempt trying to compile natively on the new Raspberry Pi 4, I decided to focus on getting a cross compiler to work.
-It would means that I can do all the CPU intensive work directly on my PC and I can also fail faster, speeding up my ability to find and troubleshoot issues.
+It would mean that I can do all the CPU intensive work directly on my PC and I can also fail faster, speeding up my ability to find and troubleshoot issues.

 This guide documents the steps I followed to corss-compile Qt 5.15.0 for the Raspberry Pi 4B.
 Hope it might be useful to anyone else wanting to achieve something similar.
-If you do spot any errors or redundant/unnecessary steps, please do let me know.
+If you spot any errors or redundant/unnecessary steps, please do let me know.

 ## Set up as tested:
 **Hardware**